ArrowSphere/public-api-client/doc/general-checkDomain.md

 ## Usage

 The "Check Domain" client is simply called `CheckDomainClient`.
-You can get it through the main entry point `PublicApiClient` and its method `getCheckDomainClient()`, or instanciate it directly:
+You can get it through the main entry point `PublicApiClient` and its method `getCheckDomainClient()`, or instantiate it directly:

 ```php
 <?php